Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 | 3| Must be able to receive the data and perform calculations in 250 ms to allow the interceptor time to aim and shoot based on the calculations| System Requirement|

 1. In order for the system to properly detect the golf ball and extract the necessary information for aiming, the system needs to distinguish the golf ball from the rest of the image.
-Illumination techniques will also be used with lights on the device to increase the contrast between the object and the background.
 Then, edge and contour detection techniques will be used to find the golf ball based on it's round shape.
 2. The position of the wires are four inches apart from six feet away.
 Because of this, the error cannot be two inches because if it is in between two wires, there is no way to know if it is two inches to the right or left.
 However, if the error is one inch to the right or left of a wire, it will still be closest to the wire it is on.
 All pixels need to have the same error.
 Since the two heights are seven inches apart, the wire positions are the